top of page

 Step 6: Review & Next Steps

-Each session concludes with a structured review, identifying key takeaways, recommended actions, and opportunities for further development.
+Each workshop session concludes with a structured review, identifying key takeaways, recommended actions, and opportunities for further development.

 SHORT-TERM OUTCOMES